rick-r/marriage-figaro-norway/captions.md

     From this moment,
     may these two souls
-    be able to understand each other better.
+    be able to understand

-    [or nothing?]
+    each other better.